Caulerpa prolifera: Biology

-Caulerpa spp help consolidate the seabed and enable seagrasses to colonize the area.
+Caulerpa spp. help consolidate the seabed and enable seagrasses to colonize the area.
 C. prolifera grows rapidly with growth taking place at night at the tips of blades and stolons.
 At dawn, the new tips are white, but during the day chloroplasts move into the newly available space.
 If parts of the plant become covered in sediment, chloroplasts can be withdrawn and moved to more productive parts.

-Under normal conditions, asexual reproduction occurs by fragmentation of the plant.
-Pieces of tissue only a few millimetres across are capable of growing into new plants.
+Under normal conditions, asexual reproduction occurs by fragmentation.
+Pieces of tissue only a few millimetres across are capable of growing into new seaweed.

 Less usually, C. prolifera may undergo sexual reproduction by holocarpy.
 This may occur under conditions of stress with the entire cytoplasm undergoing gametogenesis and the original organism being left as a husk.
 Such conditions occurred in 2005 after the passage of Hurricane Wilma over a lagoon in the Caribbean Sea.
 On that occasion, there was a synchronous spawning of C. prolifera and many other siphonous green algae.
 Besides turbulent water movement, the hurricane caused the sea temperature to drop from 29 to 19 °C in a few hours.
 This thermal anomaly seems to have triggered the mass spawning.